Social Icons

 Directed by Kenya Barris

-This is no disrespect, I love Eddie Murphy I am a child of the 80s I grew up on Eddie Murphy, that said.
-I blame Seinfeld, Veep and The New Adventures of Old Christine because the one person I could not wait to see was, Julia Louis-Dreyfus.
-That woman is comedy gold and she did amazing in this movie for me.
-So now that it is all out there, let me dive into the movie You People.
-It had it’s moments where I laughed, but it is average because it never got it right.
+This is no disrespect—I love Eddie Murphy.
+I’m a child of the ’80s, and I grew up on Eddie Murphy.
+That said, I blame Seinfeld, Veep, and The New Adventures of Old Christine because the one person I couldn’t wait to see was Julia Louis-Dreyfus.
+That woman is comedy gold, and she was amazing in this movie for me.
+So now that I’ve put it all out there, let me dive into the movie, You People.

-The whole cast work done on this movie must have set Netflix back a bunch, because this movie is not here to play.
-The plot, story and cast were cool to a point, then the movie takes a path which boils on silliness and just became creepy.
+The cast alone must have set Netflix back a lot, because this movie isn’t here to play.
+The plot, story, and cast were cool up to a point, but then the movie took a path that boiled down to silliness and just became creepy.

-This movie is about Ezra (Jonah Hill) a grown man from Jewish parents meets and fall in love with Amira a grown woman from Black Muslim parents.
-The couple are fine with one another and even Ezra’s parents welcome her with joy, but the stereotypical movie presentation of black people showed the parents of Amira not so down with the idea.
-At first, the way it was going seemed cool and funny, then the movie took a turn.
-When the parents meet each other, I did not like the fact that the black family (or any of family for that matter) had to be hostile jerks.
+This movie is about Ezra (Jonah Hill), a grown man from Jewish parents, who meets and falls in love with Amira, a grown woman from Black Muslim parents.
+The couple are fine with each other, and even Ezra’s parents welcome Amira with joy.
+But the stereotypical portrayal of Black people rears its head when Amira’s parents are shown as not being so down with the idea.
+At first, the way it was going seemed cool and funny, but then the movie took a turn.
+When the parents meet, I didn’t like how the Black family (or any family, for that matter) were portrayed as hostile jerks.

-In reality they probably will not show up if they did not approve instead of showing up and talking about a character’s anti-semitism comments and claiming to be a proud follower of such.
-Nobody does that, it is just wrong.
+In reality, if a family doesn’t approve, they probably wouldn’t show up at all, instead of showing up and talking about a character’s anti-Semitic comments while proudly claiming to be a follower of such ideas.
+Nobody does that—it’s just wrong.

 0 comments: